Phil Thompson: Off-the-field return to Liverpool

-He was with the club in this role for four years, progressing to being Dalglish's right-hand man as the team (still containing, and now captained by, Hansen) won the League in 1988 and 1990 and the FA Cup in 1989.
+He was with the club in this role for four years, progressing to being Kenny Dalglish's assistant as the team (now captained by Alan Hansen) won the League in 1988 and 1990 and the FA Cup in 1989.
 Thompson was working at the club at the time of the Hillsborough disaster, on 15 April 1989 at the beginning of the FA Cup semi-final against Nottingham Forest.
 The tragedy claimed 94 lives on the day, with the final death toll reaching 97.
-An abiding image of Thompson the coach came in the 1989 FA Cup Final against Merseyside rivals Everton when a last minute chance for Everton to equalise went awry, and the camera caught Thompson, sweating in his suit and tie, sitting on the Wembley bench while shaking his fists in relief, delight and anticipation.
-Everton did equalise moments later and forced extra-time, which Liverpool eventually won.
+Liverpool won the 1989 FA Cup Final against Merseyside rivals Everton.

-When Souness, the man who replaced Thompson as captain, came back to the club as Dalglish's replacement in early 1991, Thompson was kept on.
-Thompson was sacked by Souness in 1992 for allegedly talking to Manchester United's Alex Ferguson and his assistant about issues at the club involving Souness.
+When Graeme Souness, the man who replaced Thompson as captain, came back to the club as Dalglish's replacement in early 1991, Thompson was kept on.
+Thompson was dismissed by Souness in 1992 for allegedly talking to Manchester United's Alex Ferguson and his assistant about issues at the club involving Souness.
 Word had got back to Souness via his connections at Rangers.
 It was agreed by both the club and Thompson that details of what happened would not be disclosed.

 It was alleged that Souness believed Thompson was interested in his job as manager while Souness recovered from bypass surgery in the spring of 1992.